github/developer.github.com/content/v3/oauth_authorizations.md

 ### Response

 <%= headers 200 %>
-<%= json :oauth_access %>
+<%= json(:oauth_access) { |h| h.merge("token" => "") } %>

 ## Create a new authorization

 If you need a small number of tokens, implementing the [web flow](/v3/oauth/#web-application-flow) can be cumbersome.
-Instead, tokens can be created using the Authorizations API using [Basic Authentication](/v3/auth#basic-authentication).
+Instead, tokens can be created using the OAuth Authorizations API using [Basic Authentication](/v3/auth#basic-authentication).
 To create tokens for a particular OAuth application, you must provide its client ID and secret, found on the OAuth application settings page, linked from your [OAuth applications listing on GitHub][app-listing].
-OAuth tokens can also be created through the web UI via the [Application settings page](https://github.com/settings/applications).
+If your OAuth applicaion intends to create multiple tokens for one user you should use `fingerprint` to differentiate between them.
+OAuth tokens can also be created through the web UI via the [Application settings page][app-listing].
 Read more about these tokens on the [GitHub Help page](https://help.github.com/articles/creating-an-access-token-for-command-line-use).

     POST /authorizations